preetisawant/cloud-foundry/add-serv-inst.md

   {: pre}

 5. Create the service:
-  Optionally service-specific configuration parameters can be provided in a valid JSON object in-line (e.g., the resource group ID under which the service instance will be created, and the target location where the service instance will be provisioned) :
+You can issue a `cf create-service` command to create a service instance from a CFEE.
+Creating a service instance from a CFEE using this command has a double result:
+1. Creates a service instance in the public {{site.data.keyword.Bluemix}}, with a name provided by `SERVICE_INSTANCE`.
+2. Creates an alias of that public service instance inside the CFEE space from which the commmand was issued, with a name specified by the `instance_name` parameter.
+If no `instance_name` is provided in the command, a name will be given by the {{site.data.keyword.Bluemix}} resource controler.
+Note that this name will not be the same name as the name of the public instance.
+Thus, if you want to give the same name to both, the public instance and the instance in CFEE (alias of the public one), you need to provide both, a `SERVICE_INSTANCE` and an `instance_name` in the command(see below):

   ```
-  cf create-service SERVICE PLAN SERVICE_INSTANCE -c '{"resource_group":"value","target":"value"}'
+  cf create-service SERVICE PLAN SERVICE_INSTANCE -c '{"instance_name":"value", "resource_group":"value"}'
   ```
   {: pre}

+  The command can include optional configuration **parameters**, which can be provided in a valid JSON object in-linem:

+  * Instance name (`instance_name`): Allows you to specify a custom name for the service instance created in the public {{site.data.keyword.Bluemix}}, different from the `SERVICE_INSTANCE`, which is the name of the instance in the CFEE.
-  **Note:** The "resource_group" above needs to be specified with the _resource group ID_, not with _resource group name_.
+  * Resource group (`resource_group`).
+Allows you to specify a resource group under which to group the new instance.
+The    "resource_group" above needs to be specified with the _resource group ID_, not with _resource group name_.
 You can find the _ID_ of a specific resource group with the command `ibmcloud resource groups`.

-  Optionally, you can provide a file containing parameters in a valid JSON object required for creating a specific service.
+Optionally, you can provide a file containing the parameters in a valid JSON object required for creating a specific service.
 The path to the parameters file can be an absolute or relative path to a file:

   ```
   cf create-service SERVICE PLAN SERVICE_INSTANCE -c PATH_TO_FILE